 \subsection{Prior mass for multi-bandwidth Gaussian processes with independent length-scales}

 The following lemma provides a lower bound, required in the proof of Theorem \ref{Theo:GPRates}, for the probability of small sup-norm neighborhoods charged by the randomly re-scaled Gaussian prior $\Pi_W$ defined in Condition \ref{Cond:GP}.
-The result extends the third claim of Theorem 3.1 in \cite{BPD14} to the present construction with independent length-scales, and is of independent interest, serving as the basis for pursuing the contraction rate analysis for our prior in other statistical models.
+The result extends the third claim of Theorem 3.1 in \cite{BPD14} to the present construction with independent length-scales.